I first applied this zippy glaze to Cornish hens on the rotisserie, but it will boost the

 1 tbsp (15 mL) dijon mustard

 Freshly ground black pepper to taste

-Melt butter in small pan on medium heat.
-Remove pan from element and stir in garlic for 30 seconds.
-Stir in honey, vinegar, mustard and pepper.
+In small pan, melt butter on medium heat.
+Remove from heat.
+Stir in garlic 30 seconds.
+Add honey, vinegar, mustard and pepper.
 Stir to combine.

 When ready to use glaze, return pan to medium heat.
 Bring to full boil, to thicken slightly, then immediately remove from heat.

 - This makes enough glaze for 1 chicken or 3 to 4 Cornish hens.

 - Brush glaze on meat near the end of the cooking time, as it will otherwise scorch.